Sunday Adventuring: Shenk’s Ferry Wildflower Preserve

 Once upon a time, I was in the Outdoors Club in high school and it’s almost comical to think about now.
 I hiked and camped.
 Spent two weeks canoeing in Canada and went white water rafting and jumped off of cliffs two summers in a row.
+One of the most satisfying things about the time in the woods, is that I finally got you use my multipurpose tool knife.
 I love this stuff and want it to be one of the major things my kids remember about childhood – dirty feet and wild freedom and exploration without constraints.
 But I’ve been so self-conscious the past few years that I’ve let it keep me from getting out and moving and as a result (surprise, surprise) I’ve gained more weight…and it’s all a vicious cycle.
 So, I decided that I’m getting outside and going on adventures more, especially with my family.
 I need the exercise and prefer it 100 to 1 over being in a gym and it just makes my soul feel good.

 I decided to do some digging and find an easy hike for us to explore.
 Sunday mornings are going to be family adventure time.
 I remembered passing a trail head for the Appalachian Trail last year that I’ve wanted to check out ever since, but it was a bit farther than I wanted to go and there are so many amazing trails that are closer, so I googled a little bit more, thinking about Tucquan Glen and knowing that there are some incredible spots in southern Lancaster County, but knowing that Tucquan Glen would be a little too difficult for the kids right now, at least until we get a few easier trails under our belts.
 When a Wildflower Preserve listed as an easy hike popped up in my search, I was sold.